rvegas/rn-eventsource-reborn/README.md

 # Troubleshooting

-## "EventSource don't works on Android in debug mode"
+## EventSource don't works on Android in debug mode
 Try to disable Flipper network interceptor.
 Go to **android/app/src/debug/java/<your app name>/ReactNativeFlipper.java** and comment next lines of code:

 ```java